yawollopkcaj/non-linear-state-estimator/README.md

 The Story: This gap proves that static models represent a limitation.
 You are using a fixed resistance (R_int = 0.658), but the real battery's resistance is changing constantly with temperature and SOC.

 The Upsell: You can explicitly state: "The static EKF tracks dynamics within 0.5%, but the persistent offset demonstrates the necessity for the Adaptive EKF (my next step) to learn the resistance in real-time."

+Graph shows that the resistance from the EKF isnt consistant with the resistance of the battery plant. upon inspection, I fixed this issue but changing the code.